 What Orthodontics Can Do for You

-Orthodontics is also known as dentofacial orthopedics, because it is a field of dental specialization that addresses malpositioning of the teeth and jaws.
+Orthodontics is also known as dentofacial orthopedics because it is a field of dental specialization that addresses malpositioning of the teeth and jaws.
 An orthodontist uses braces, retainers, Invisalign and other dental appliances to realign your jaws and teeth, resulting in easier chewing and a better aesthetic outcome.
 In some cases, surgery may be necessary to correct severe issues.

-The Difference Between Orthodontics and General Dentistry
+Orthodontics and General Dentistry Differences

 In other words, all orthodontists were dentists first, but not all dentists go on to become orthodontists.
 Some orthodontists choose to treat all dental issues, while others focus solely on orthodontics.
 If your orthodontist also offers repair work, rest assured that he or she is perfectly qualified to handle both general dentistry and orthodontics.

 Dual Treatment Plans

 If you need repairs to your teeth such as fillings, crowns, root canals, veneers or bonding, you may be able to have those repairs handled during your orthodontic treatment provided the procedures don’t get in the way of each other.
 For example, if you need repair work to your molars but also want to address crowded or crooked front teeth, it will likely be possible to do both treatment plans at the same time.

 For some situations, you will need to have the repair work handled first.
-Those who have chips or cracks in their teeth may need to have them repaired first, as some orthodontic procedures place pressure on the teeth.
+Those who have chips or cracks in their teeth may need to have them repaired first.
+As some orthodontic procedures place pressure on the teeth.
 If you have decay where the dental appliances will be attached, repairs will need to come first.

-When Both Repair and Orthodontics Are Done Together
+When Both Are Done Together

 If your treatments can be done together, the only constraints are usually your own tolerance for discomfort and ability to heal.
-Orthodontic work takes time to see results, but you can usually have repair work done as quickly as you like.
-For example, you may decide to have all your fillings handled in one long session or break them up into several visits.
+Orthodontic work takes time to see results, but you can usually have repairing work done as quickly as you like.
+For example, you may decide to have all your fillings handled in one long session.
+Or break them up into several visits.
 Root canal work with a permanent crown is usually a two-visit procedure, and veneers can take anywhere from one to five visits or more.